How many layers have been removed from this upholstered bench?* (copyright ThrowMeAPillow 2012)

 David Ira Youngdahl earned the much coveted bid for Apprenticeship at the prestigious Fred Sisto Associates in 1977.
 Sisto's was the premier decorator's workroom for the Capitol District of New York.
 Located behind the old Mayfair Design Studios at 1 Washington Avenue, Albany NY, Sisto's was frequented by the finest ASID designers in the region.

 Among the highlights of his apprenticeship was learning from Harold Rasmussen, to "spit tacks".
 This not to be confused with chewing your nails (which is NOT recommended!)
 Born in the 1890's, Mr. Rasmussen was pleased to share the secrets of the trade with willing learners.

-When teaching some techinique on an antique frame, Mr. Rasmussen would ask, "D'ya know what they used to call an antique like this when I was learning to upholster?"
+When teaching some technique on an antique frame, Mr. Rasmussen would ask, "D'ya know what they used to call an antique like this when I was learning to upholster?"

-* the answer is 8; after the twines came burlap, hair, more burlap, curley hair, cotton, musiln,
+* the answer is 8; after the twines came burlap, hair, more burlap, curly hair, cotton, muslin,

-more cotton,and two finish layers of fabric, because the last upholsterewr had not stripped the piece.
+more cotton,and two finish layers of fabric, because the last upholsterer had not stripped the piece.